-Any experienced jet setter knows all the tricks to find a bargain air fare, but the low prices offered by large airlines won’t last forever and it’s predicted that fares are set to rise in 2017.
+Any experienced jet setter knows all the tricks to find a bargain air fare, but the low prices offered by large airlines won’t last forever and it’s predicted that fares are set to rise.

 So how can lovers of travel still find the best bargains for flying?